 How And When To Seal Your Concrete

-There are different types of sealants and some that give different types of finishes.
-The two most popular types of concrete sealers are silane-siloxane water repellant sealer and acrylic sealers.
+There are different types of concrete sealers and some that give different types of finishes.
+The two most popular types of concrete sealers are silane-siloxane water repellant sealers and acrylic sealers.
 The finishes of the sealant can range from no-gloss to high-gloss, and there are different tints that can be found in them to transform the color of the concrete around your pool.

 You should reseal the concrete around a pool every 2-3 years to prevent any damage that may be caused by the outside elements.
 It is essential that you seal your pool to protect it from unwanted wear and tear.
+(In fact, all concrete needs to be sealed to protect it and make it last as long as possible.)
 You want your pool area to last throughout the years as a summer staple that keeps you and others coming back.